sofia604/sofia604/README.md

 ---

 - Jr. Data Science, also learning Web Development and Cybersecurity.
+- Development and implementation of artificial vision in industrial robots (ROS)
 - I'm excited about Artificial Intelligence and Robotics and exploring how these technologies can improve our world
 - Always looking for new challenges and opportunities to keep growing and solve modern problems through knowledge and technology